abohannon/spark-poll/README.md

 ## Future Considerations and Open Thoughts

-This project was made for fun, and though I attempted to be as thorough as possible, I'm sure there things I overlooked that will need to be corrected for future versions.
+This project was made for fun, and though I attempted to be as thorough as possible, I'm sure there are things I overlooked that will need to be corrected for future versions.
+If you find something and feel compelled, let me know in the issues!

 Currently the onboarding process is pretty barebones.
 I'd like to add two-factor authentication for added security in the future.